Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 • Employers want to see that you have the right certification.

-• Also, there is a legal requirement (see above).
+• You must also meet a legal requirement (see above).

-• All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training.
-Only 10% said they had a bachelor’s and 5% said that they had a master’s.
+• All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training. only 10% said a bachelor’s degree and 5% said a master’s degree.

 What Should Cybersecurity Training Look Like?